 If you can model the dome to account for just these three examples, for just these three observations, I’m in.
 I’ll post a video showing the model.
 I’ll contact all my globe head friends and beg them to mirror the details on this revolutionary information.

 If you can’t model the dome, provide evidence of the dome.
 How far is it?
 How was the distance measured?
 What is it made of?
 What are the refractive properties?
-Is the sun, moon and stars projected on it from inside or outside?
+Are the sun, moon, and stars projected on it from inside or outside?
 Provide real, substantial evidence.